breast reduction scotland

 Scarring

 Scars are permanent and may be unpredictable and red for some time – most women rarely complain about the nature of scars following breast reduction – scars usually stretch over time and fade in colour.
-You were shown several images highlighting the full extent of the scarring.
+You will be shown images at consultation highlighting the full extent of the scarring.

 Under or over correction